Linker and Linker Scripts: From Theory to Practice

 The key points of this script:

-1. Interrupt vector table (.isr_vector) must be placed at the very beginning of FLASH, because the processor reads it from a fixed address after reset
+.isr_vector) must be at the very beginning of FLASH because the processor reads it from a fixed address after reset. - Code Section (

-2. Code section (.text) follows immediately after, containing all executable code and read-only constants
+.text) follows immediately, containing all executable code and read-only constants. - Dual Addresses of

 4. Startup Code: Bringing the Linker Script to Life

 With the linker script, the program's memory layout is determined.
-But this is not enough—we need startup code to complete the critical initialization work so the program can run correctly.
+But this is not enough—we need startup code to complete key initialization work so the program can run correctly.

 4.1 Complete Startup Code Flow

 After the processor resets, it jumps to Reset_Handler to execute.
-This is the first piece of code in the entire program, and its responsibilities are:
+This is the first segment of code in the entire program, and its responsibilities are:

 4.2 Startup Code Implementation Example